Hodge modules and cobordism classes

-and moreover the morphism of mapping cones $C(\rho')\to\C(\rho)$ induced (non-canonically) by $(\pi,\pi')$ is an isomorphism in $D^b_c(X,A)$. \sk In the case $\F,\F'$ belong to $D^b_c(X,A)^{[0]}$ (see Convention (iii) at the end of the introduction), we say that $(\F,S)$ is {\it directly subquotient cobordant to\1} $(\F',S')$ if the above conditions are satisfied with $\G,\G'\in D^b_c(X,A)^{[0]}$ and moreover the horizontal and vertical morphisms of (1.1.4) are either {\it injective\1} and {\it surjective} respectively or {\it surjective\1} and {\it injective} respectively.
+and moreover the morphism of mapping cones $C(\rho')\to\C(\rho)$ induced (non-canonically) by $(\pi,\pi')$ is an isomorphism in $D^b_c(X,A)$. \sk In the case $\F,\F'$ belong to $D^b_c(X,A)^{[0]}$ (see Convention (iii{iii}) at the end of the introduction), we say that $(\F,S)$ is {\it directly subquotient cobordant to\1} $(\F',S')$ if the above conditions are satisfied with $\G,\G'\in D^b_c(X,A)^{[0]}$ and moreover the horizontal and vertical morphisms of (1.1.4{1.1.4}) are either {\it injective\1} and {\it surjective} respectively or {\it surjective\1} and {\it injective} respectively.
 We say that $(\F,S)$ is {\it subquotient cobordant\1} to $(\F',S)$ if there are $(\F_i,S_i)$ $(i\in[0,r])$ such that $(\F_0,S_0)=(\F,S)$, $(\F_r,S_r)=(\F',S')$, and $(\F_{i-1},S_{i-1})$ is directly subquotient cobordant to $(\F_i,S_i)$ for any $i\in[1,r]$.
-Here we assume $\F,\F',\F_i\in D^b_c(X,A)^{[0]}$ \sk We will see that cobordism relation is essentially equivalent to subquotient cobordism relation, see Theorem~1.1 below. \msn {\bf Remark~1.1a.} Since the mapping cone is {\it unique up to a non-canonical isomorphism,} the isomorphism condition for mapping cones after (1.1.5) is well-defined.
+Here we assume $\F,\F',\F_i\in D^b_c(X,A)^{[0]}$ \sk We will see that cobordism relation is essentially equivalent to subquotient cobordism relation, see Theorem~T1.1{1.1} below. \htt{R1.1a}{}\msn {\bf Remark~1.1a.} Since the mapping cone is {\it unique up to a non-canonical isomorphism,} the isomorphism condition for mapping cones after (1.1.5{1.1.5}) is well-defined.
 Moreover this condition is equivalent to a similar condition for $C(\pi)\to C(\pi')$.
-Indeed, the diagram (1.1.4) is commutative up to a homotopy $h$ at the level of complex, and we can construct a double complex representing the mapping cone of the mapping cone using this homotopy $h$ as is well-known in the theory of derived categories.
-The condition after (1.1.5) is equivalent to the acyclicity of the associated single complex, see also \cite[Prop.~1.1.11]{BBD}. \sk The diagram (1.1.4) and the construction of the associated octahedral diagram are closely related to a commutative diagram in the proof of \cite[Proposition~6.7]{Yo}.
+Indeed, the diagram (1.1.4{1.1.4}) is commutative up to a homotopy $h$ at the level of complex, and we can construct a double complex representing the mapping cone of the mapping cone using this homotopy $h$ as is well-known in the theory of derived categories.
+The condition after (1.1.5{1.1.5}) is equivalent to the acyclicity of the associated single complex, see also \cite[Prop.~1.1.11]{BBD}. \sk The diagram (1.1.4{1.1.4}) and the construction of the associated octahedral diagram are closely related to a commutative diagram in the proof of \cite[Prop.~6.7]{Yo}.
 There is a problem of the ambiguity of mapping cones in the definition of cobordism class in \cite{CS}.
 This is improved in \cite{Yo}, see also \cite{BSY}.
-However, the new definition might be too rigid.
-It seems that (1.1.4) is the essential part of the octahedral diagram in the definition of cobordism relation. \msn {\bf Remark~1.1b.} The condition that $(\F,S)$ is directly cobordant to $(\F',S')$ is {\it symmetric\1} (and also reflexive). \msn {\bf Remark~1.1c.} The cobordism relations are stable by the pushforward $f_*$ by a morphism of compact varieties $f:X\to Y$.
-Indeed, if we have a perfect pairing $\F\1{\otimes}\1\G\to\DD A_X$, then we have the induced pairing by
+However, the new definition might impose unnecessary complications.
+It seems that (1.1.4{1.1.4}) is the essential part of the octahedral diagram in the definition of cobordism relation. \htt{R1.1b}{}\msn {\bf Remark~1.1b.} The condition that $(\F,S)$ is directly cobordant to $(\F',S')$ is {\it symmetric\1} (and also reflexive). \htt{R1.1c}{}\msn {\bf Remark~1.1c.} Perfect pairings and cobordism relations are stable by the pushforward $f_*$ under a {\it proper\1} morphism of complex varieties $f:X\to Y$.
+Indeed, if we have a perfect pairing $\F\1{\otimes}\1\G\to\DD A_X$, then we have the induced pairing by \htt{1.1.6}{}